jbud70/five-post/README.md

 # Five Post Wordpress Plugin #

 This plugin allows an admin to view the five most recent posts.
-It also allows for editong of the title and deleting the post.
+It also allows for editing of the title and deleting the post.

 ### Usage ###